Who am I really?

 For a few moments, focus attention on something other than your thoughts.
 Initially it may be challenging to interrupt the habit of identifying with your thoughts.
 But most people find that after several attempts they are able to consciously experience a few moments enjoying a quieter mind.

-An easy way to do this is to close your eyes and for a few moments rest your attention, with no strain, on experiencing the gentle flow of breath in your body in whatever way you most easily experience it.
+An easy way to do this is to close your eyes and, for a few moments, rest your attention, with no strain, on experiencing the gentle flow of breath in your body in whatever way you most easily experience it.
 If you don't easily experience the breath, rest a hand on your belly area and notice its gentle rise and fall as you breathe.

-Are you now aware of simply being aware?
+In this moment, are you now aware of simply being aware?

 Who is aware of simply being aware?
 The answer is always “I am.”